- Biological Inventions

 Adams Respiratory Therapeutics, Inc. Vs. Perrigo Co.- Dispute Related to Pharmacokinetic Claim Terms

-Adams Respiratory Therapeutics, Inc. (Adams)-“Plaintiff” holds patent 5,372,252 (‘252 patent), which covers an extended release formulation containing guaifenesin (an expectorant used to thin, loosen, and helps expel mucus that causes congestion).
+Adams Respiratory Therapeutics, Inc. (Adams)-“Plaintiff” holds patent 5,372,252 (‘252 patent), which covers an extended-release formulation containing guaifenesin (an expectorant used to thin, loosen, and helps expel mucus that causes congestion).
 Adams markets Mucinex® which is the preferred embodiment of the ’252 patent.
 Perrigo Co.
-(Perrigo)-“Defendant” sought FDA approval for a generic version of Adams’ product, Mucinex® to market 600 mg guaifenesin extended release tables, with a paragraph IV certification to the ‘252 patent.
+(Perrigo)-“Defendant” sought FDA approval for a generic version of Adams’ product, Mucinex® to market 600 mg guaifenesin extended-release tables, with a paragraph IV certification to the ‘252 patent.
 Adams sued Perrigo for infringement of claims 26, 33, 34, and 39 of the ‘252 patent.
-After construing the claims, the District Court granted Perrigo summary judgement of non-infringement.
-But later on appeal by Adams, the Federal Circuit panel reversed the grant of summary judgement and remanded because the court based its judgment of noninfringement on an erroneous claim construction.
+After construing the claims, the District Court granted Perrigo a summary judgment of non-infringement.
+But later on, an appeal by Adams, the Federal Circuit panel reversed the grant of summary judgment and remanded because the court based its judgment of noninfringement on erroneous claim construction.

 The claim terms in this dispute related to pharmacokinetic parameters.
 Such parameters are used to characterize the rate and extent of absorption of the active pharmaceutical ingredient (API).
 The primary term at issue was Cmax which indicates the maximum concentration of the API following dosing.

 Basically, the dispute was over the meaning of the term “equivalent” in independent claim 24 and claims 26, 33, 34, and 39 depend on claim 24.
 Claim 24 recites: